willy-wagtail/windfarm/README.md

 Angular uses strict TypeScript by default.

 - Data from backend is external and unknown.
-TypeScript only gives strict type-safety at compile time, so I like to add type-guards at this the HTTP service layer to guarantee run-time type-safety of data coming into the app.
+TypeScript only gives strict type-safety at compile time, so I like to add type-guards at the HTTP service layer to guarantee run-time type-safety of data coming into the app.
 There are libraries that help, but I wrote my own type-guards in each /model class and wrote a function in /util to check it.

 - Same for data emitted by browser events.
 Typeguards are used to make sure they are as we expect, and force us to handle each case.